 Having good sleep hygiene is an important part of managing insomnia.
 Some tips that may help can include:

 - Avoid caffeine and nicotine too late in the day

 - Pleasant ambiance

 - Sacred space for sleep

 - Evening snack

 - Avoiding frustration

 Staying healthy and getting 7 to 8 hours of regular sleep each night is recommended for continued good health.
 Not getting enough sleep can be a huge trigger for relapse, so sleep is vital in recovery from addiction.

-Start Treatment for Addiction and Sleep Disorder at Evoke Wellness FL
+Start Treatment for Addiction and Sleep Disorder at Evoke Wellness at Miramar

-Evoke Wellness FL offers cutting-edge addiction treatment programs.
+Evoke Wellness at Miramar offers cutting-edge addiction treatment programs.
 Our facilities in South Florida are committed to helping clients throughout the whole treatment experience.
 Our premier medical detox will help you comfortably get through the detox process and onto residential treatment under our professional care.
 So you don’t have to suffer any longer.
-Let Evoke Wellness FL assist you on the road to long-lasting recovery.
+Let Evoke Wellness at Miramar assist you on the road to long-lasting recovery.
 Call us today.